CHTC/chtc-website-source/file-avail-largedata.md

 - input files totaling >500MB per job
 - individual output files >4GB
 - output files totaling >4GB per job

+This guide covers when and how to use `/staging` for jobs run in CHTC.

 # Table of Contents